 That’s why it’s always difficult to write about indian cuisine but recently I have come across some amazing bloggers and food writers who have inspired me to embrace my everyday Indian cooking and share it with my readers here.I have also started reading a lot more about Indian cooking and truth be told it’s daunting because of its sheer vastness.There are more cuisines in India than languages which makes it impossible to record everything.

 Though I have shared some Indian recipes before I am going to consolidate all of them under one category for easy reference.

-This specific chicken curry has eluded me for sometime now.I first had Pepper chicken in a dear friend’s house in Chennai for lunch, to say her mother is an amazing cook is downplaying it.Growing up we used to always find a reason to go to her house cause we knew aunty will pamper us with food.I have such great memories of her food and I can only hope one day I can cook as well as she can(Ghaay if you are reading this, say hi to aunty!).
+This Pepper Chicken Curry has eluded me for sometime now.I first had Pepper chicken Curry in a dear friend’s house in Chennai for lunch, to say her mother is an amazing cook is downplaying it.Growing up we used to always find a reason to go to her house cause we knew aunty will pamper us with food.I have such great memories of her food and I can only hope one day I can cook as well as she can(Ghaay if you are reading this, say hi to aunty!).